 Ready to become a Reflexologist?

-Learning to be a practitioner and becoming a professional Reflexologist is truly a gift, to yourself and to others.
+Learning to be a practitioner + becoming a professional Reflexologist is truly a gift, to yourself and to others.

-The pleasure we receive from helping others and the positive results we see give us a sense of validation and meaning in life.
+The pleasure we receive from helping others.
+And the positive results we see.
+Give us a sense of validation + meaning in life.

-Professional Reflexologists are now working from their home, traveling to clients, opening clinics, working for mall outlets, practicing in spas and holistic clinics, working in nursing homes and hospices with palliative care: the opportunities are endless.
+Professional Reflexologists are now working from their home.
+Or traveling to clients.
+They are opening their own clinics.
+Or working for mall outlets.
+The are practicing in spas and holistic clinics, working in nursing homes and hospices with palliative care.
+The opportunities are endless.